oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 .# Abstract

-This specification describes data formats as well as validation and processing rules to express Verifiable Credentials with JSON payload based on the SD-JWT format [@!I-D.ietf-oauth-selective-disclosure-jwt].
+This specification describes data formats as well as validation and processing rules to express Verifiable Credentials with JSON payloads based on the Selective Disclosure for JWTs (SD-JWT) [@!I-D.ietf-oauth-selective-disclosure-jwt] format.
+It can be used when there are no selective disclosable claims, too.

 {mainmatter}

 # Introduction

-## Three-Party-Model
+## Issuer-Holder-Verifier Model

-In the so-called Three-Party-Model, Issuers issue Verifiable Credentials to a Holder, who can then present the Verifiable Credentials to Verifiers.
+In the so-called Issuer-Holder-Verifier Model, Issuers issue Verifiable Credentials to a Holder, who can then present the Verifiable Credentials to Verifiers.
 Verifiable Credentials are cryptographically signed statements about a Subject, typically the Holder.